kengibson1111/tour-of-go/README.md

 ## Lessons

-* structs - and the fun continues. objects?
-Uh, no. And there is a way to define and export a "method" meant specifically for a struct, but that's later.
-Functions, pointers, structs - back to the future.
-For this lesson I would assume that the struct instance is being created on the stack (not heap).
-Whether or not fmt.Println copies the struct instance or just uses a pointer to the struct for the call stack is unknown at this point.

 * structs (fields) - fields are accessed via dot notation.

 * pointers (structs) - this is showing that a pointer to a struct can be used to make changes in the struct